IBM/watson-discovery-food-reviews/README.md

 Corpus documents are required to train our machine-learning annotator component.
 For this Code Pattern, the corpus documents will contain sample review documents.

-From the Access & Tools -> Documents panel, press the Upload Document Sets button to import a Document Set file.
-Use the corpus documents file data/watson-discovery-food-reviews/data/corpus-2aa46ad0-31da-11e8-89a9-efc0f3b77492.zip found in the local repository.
+From the `Access & Tools` -> `Documents` panel, press the `Upload Document` Sets button to import a Document Set file.
+Use the corpus documents file `data/watson-discovery-food-reviews/data/corpus-2aa46ad0-31da-11e8-89a9-efc0f3b77492.zip` found in the local repository.

-> NOTE: NOTE: Select the option to "upload the original workspace's type system first".
+> NOTE: Select the option to "upload the original workspace's type system first".

 ![](doc/source/images/import-corpus.png)